Hybrid TLS in Practice: A Practical Guide to PQ-Resilient Key Exchange

 - Upgrade OpenSSL to 3.5+

-- Validate handshake success and handshake size deltas
+- Validate handshake success and measure size deltas

 - Benchmark handshake latency on your infrastructure

-Enable hybrid KEM only for a percentage of requests
+- Enable hybrid KEM for a percentage of requests

-- handshake duration (p99 latency increase is usually < 1ms)
+- Watch for TLS Alert 40/70 (handshake failure / protocol version) and track handshake duration (p99 latency increase is usually under 1ms)

-- Roll out to internal service mesh → mobile apps → API clients
+- Roll out to internal service mesh, then mobile apps, then API clients

-- Maintain classical ECDHE fallback for legacy agents
+- Keep classical ECDHE fallback for legacy agents

 - Periodic review of NIST PQC standard updates